PraiseDelia/Del/chatbot.md

 MECHANISM OF A CHATBOT
 Chatbot or bot – is a computer program that simulates a natural human conversation.
 Users communicate with a chatbot via like how they would talk to a real person.
        There are different types of chatbots:

 Rule-based chatbots
 This is the simplest type of chatbots today.
 People interact with these bots by clicking on buttons and using pre-defined options.
-To give relevant answers these chatbots require people to make a few selections.

 Intellectually independent chatbots are trained to understand specific keywords and phrases that trigger bot’s reply.
-With the time they train themselves to understand more and more questions.
 You can say they learn and train from experience.

 Artificial Intelligence (AI) is a simulation of human intelligence.
-AI is the area of computer science that focuses on creating intelligent machines that work and “think” as people.
+It focuses on creating intelligent machines that work and “think” as people.

 Mechanism:
 Chatbots are mainly based on their speech Recognition API and Speech synthesis API.
 Chatbots use Machine Learning, AI and Natural Language Processing (NLP) to understand people.